obvonage/deved-platform/content/blog/en/getting-started-with-the-bulk-api.md

 Go ahead and press **Next**, and you'll reach the final step in creating a new job.
 Here you'll be allowed to define how you'll handle the responses from each of your chosen segments.
 This is optional, and for now, we'll press **Save** to continue.

 Keep in mind that if we wanted to create another **Segment** that targeted individuals living in the **UK**, we could press the **Create a Segment** button again and modify our **Condition** to match that location, along with a customized **Template Message** for that locale.
 We could also specify an **Action** that uses something besides the SMS API.
-For example, we could use Facebook Messenger, WhatsApp, etc.
+For example, we could instead use Facebook Messenger, WhatsApp, etc.

 ## Scheduling a Run